 Hawkbot MK II was our robot for LunacySM in 2009.
 No further information currently available.

 2008: FIRST Overdrive

 Hawkbot was our robot for FIRST OverdriveSM in 2008.
 No further information currently available.

 2007: Rack 'n Roll

 Heavy Mettle was our robot for Rack ‘n RollSM in 2007.
 It was made so all 3 alliance members could climb No further information currently available.

 Pedro was our robot for Aim HighSM in 2006.
 No further information currently available.

 Deeper Thought was our robot for Triple PlaySM in 2005.
 No further information currently available.

 Deep Thought was our robot for FIRST Frenzy: Raising the BarSM in 2004.
 No further information currently available.

 Sparky was our robot for Stack AttackSM in 2003.
+Sparky got his name because his capabilities were limited to sitting on the floor and sparking.
 No further information currently available.